LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/ex-4.rst

 Sections
 --------

-Problem: Join accessibility datasets into a grid and visualize them by using a classifier (10 points)
+Problem 1: Join accessibility datasets into a grid and visualize them by using a classifier (5 points)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The overall aim this lesson is to define *dominance areas* \[0\] for 8 shopping centers in Helsinki with different travel modes (Public tranport, private car).